hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

 Each 3ds material can include different texture mappings, which are all imported to Blender material nodes including texture coordinates.
-The 3ds exporter basically takes the images and coordinates, wich are directly connected to the Principled BSDF shader, if an image is connected to a colormix shader, it will exported as secondary texture.
+The 3ds exporter basically takes the images and coordinates, which are directly connected to the Principled BSDF shader, if an image is connected to a color-mix shader, it will exported as secondary texture.
 Shininess maps to roughness and opacity to the alpha channel, they must be color inverted afterwards to match with Blender definition.
 The material mappings are defined as following: